heutelbeck/sapl-policy-engine/sapl-documentation/6_6_Flask.md

 ---
 layout: default
-title: Python Django
+title: Flask
-#permalink: /python-django/
+#permalink: /python-flask/
 has_children: false
-parent: Integration
+parent: SDKs and APIs
 nav_order: 606
 ---

-## Python Django Integration
+## Flask SDK

-Attribute-Based Access Control (ABAC) for Django using SAPL (Streaming Attribute Policy Language).
+Attribute-Based Access Control (ABAC) for Flask using SAPL (Streaming Attribute Policy Language).
 Provides decorator-driven policy enforcement with a constraint handler architecture for obligations, advice, and response transformation.

-The `sapl-django` library integrates SAPL policy enforcement into Django applications with asynchronous (ASGI) views and Server-Sent Events streaming for continuous authorization.
+The `sapl-flask` library integrates SAPL policy enforcement into Flask applications as a Flask extension.
+It wraps Flask's synchronous request model with an internal async bridge to communicate with the PDP, and supports streaming responses with Server-Sent Events for continuous authorization.

 ### What is SAPL?